Having kids was a bit of a shocker for me. Said every parent ever.

 I’m not saying you should entertain your children 24/7, I think that’s incredibly unhealthy for both parents and kids, but for the kids to see that you are able to prioritize and finish your work, they learn a healthy balance from YOU.
 They see that you can finish a task and not obsess over it.
 They see that you are able to blog AND be a parent.

-When you are able to set aside your social media and brainstorm about blog posts, you will accomplish twice as much- I can almost guarantee it.
+When you are able to set aside your social media (use tailwind so you can set it aside and still publish) and brainstorm about blog posts, you will accomplish twice as much- I can almost guarantee it.
 There is a lot to be said for complete focus.
 If you have a split focus you end up having to repeat tasks multiple times.

 You can blog with kids: it’s just a matter of finding a way to make it work.